-When light hits a nonmetallic surface, it’s reflected and polarized—the wavelengths are aligned—and when we see this reflection from the surface of water, for example, we call it glare.
-The polarizer blocks the wavelengths perpendicular to its axis.
+When light reflects off a shiny surface, it becomes polarized.
+When we see this reflection, from the surface of water, for example, we call it glare.
+A polarizer rotated to the correct position will block or absorb most of the reflected glare while letting light polarized perpendicular to the reflection to pass through.
 This is achieved by using a specialized foil positioned between two sheets of glass.
-The front part of this polarizer then can be rotated, altering the amount of polarized light that can be blocked out by the filter.
+The front part of this filter can be rotated, altering the amount of polarized light that is blocked out by the filter.
 A simple rotation of the front glass allows the photographer to dial in the amount of effect desired in the image.

 To do this properly, position the polarizer on the lens and rotate slowly while looking through the camera’s viewfinder.
 Choosing where to stop the rotation is a personal choice, but you want to maximize the effect up to the point where it begins to look unrealistic.
 For example, when the scene includes blue skies, rotate the polarizer only until you get deep, rich blues.
-If overrotated, the blues can turn into an unrealistic darker tone, especially in higher elevations.
-To maximize the potential of a polarizer, keep the sun at a right angle to the camera by holding your hands out to the side while facing the sun.
-Where your arms point is where the polarizer works best.
+If over rotated, the blues can turn into an unrealistic darker tone, especially in higher elevations.
+To maximize the potential of a polarizer, keep the sun at a right angle to the camera.
+Face the sun and hold your hands out to your sides; where your arms are pointing are the directions where the polarizer will work the best.
 A 90-degree angle to the sun is optimal because this is the location of the most polarized light in the sky.

-Reflections can be an issue without a polarizer, as well.
-This is evident in subjects that contain water.
+Reflections can be an issue without a polarizer as well.
+This is evident in scenes that contain water.
 Nature photography in fall often includes elements such as creeks and lakes, which cause unwanted surface reflections.
 I like to take images of colorful foliage against the backdrop of the darker water.
 This would be impossible without a polarizer.
-It also reduces the glare off darker rocks, which allows the color of the foliage to stand out even more.
+This filter also reduces the glare off darker rocks, which allows the color of the foliage to stand out even more.
 Having the ability to dial in a certain amount of polarized light allows each photographer to create a sense of style that’s uniquely his or her own.